CameronCandau/OSCP-Methodology/Checklists/CHECKLIST-Windows-Privesc.md

 - [ ] Check for additional unusual files/programs missed earlier
 - [ ] Review network interfaces: `ipconfig /all` → Pivoting needed?

-## Common Pitfalls

-**STOP and re-check if stuck for 15+ minutes:**
-- Did you check `whoami /priv` for SeImpersonate?
-(This is the #1 quick win)
-- Did you read PowerShell history for ALL users thoroughly?
-- Did you enumerate web directories if port 80/8000/8080 is open?
-- Did you check for databases and try to access them?
-- Did you search for .exe files and use `strings` on them?
-- Did you actually READ the WinPEAS output instead of skimming?

-## DO NOT ASSUME Patterns

-**Lessons from your Challenge Labs:**
-- ❌ "I have admin, don't need to enumerate more" → WRONG.
-Check history, mimikatz, files
-- ❌ "I ran autorecon, that's enough" → WRONG.
-Manually review feroxbuster output line-by-line
-- ❌ "No obvious web vulns, skip it" → WRONG.
-Look for exposed /DB, databases, config files
-- ❌ "I found one credential, done searching" → WRONG.
-Keep hunting for more

 ## Reference

 For detailed commands, see [[Windows Privilege Escalation]]